-Rule 8 of the Code of Conduct requires Patent Attorneys and Trade Mark Attorneys to keep the affairs of clients and former clients confidential, subject to exceptions.
+Paragraph 1.8 of the Code of Conduct requires regulated persons to keep the affairs of clients and former clients confidential.
 That inevitably includes adopting reasonable, proportionate and effective measures to secure client confidential information from hacking or other cyber-attacks.

 - Cyber security is now acknowledged as a major risk to business.
 Some key facts:

 - Cybercrime is now the most prevalent crime in the UK

 - £1 billion was lost to UK business from online crime (2015-2016)

 - 43% of all cyber-attacks are aimed at small businesses

 - During the first quarter of 2016, the legal and justice sector reported the 4th highest number of data security cases.

 - Business disruption through distributed denial of service attacks (DDoS) whereby a service/business is targeted by a large number of computers/digital devices

 - Phishing, involving emails that pretend to be from someone else; a common example is the “CEO fraud” whereby the criminal pretends to be a senior partner or director with the aim of convincing a junior member of staff to transfer money

 - Impersonation of professional firms, including the creation of bogus websites